|

 Uria torda islandica

-This species has been seen during FONT tours in Iceland.
+This species has been seen during FONT tours in Iceland, as in the lower

 Also it has been seen close to shore during a FONT Dec/Jan tour in southern